Skip to Content

 You could have lockers outside the grounds and there were lots of people drinking there.
 If you do want to try, and give it a go smuggling some booze into Coachella then I’ve got the internet’s favourite guide to how to smuggle booze into festivals right here.

-Drinking all day
+Drinking all day in the sun: the after effects

 Coachella drinking guide

-On the Monday after Coachella I was so tired and weak.
-Then on the Tuesday when I was meant to be living it up in Vegas, it really hit.
-One of my friends who I went with had to have a week of work when he got back from all the sand inhalation and just feeling terrible from going at it too hard.
+One of my friends who I went with had to have a week of work when he got back from all the sand inhalation, and just feeling terrible from going at it too hard.
 I spent the following week in New York unable to breathe properly and with no energy for sightseeing.
+I remember my ex demanding we walk everywhere, I could barely breathe for all the sand in my lungs.

 Drinking all day really takes it out of you in the heat.
 Make sure to drink enough water before, during and after a drinking sesh to survive the festival and the comedown the week after too.